lorossi/journal/README.md

 `journal Dear Diary, today I was so tired...`

-You can also specify the day by writing `today:`
+You can also specify the day by writing `today`

-`journal Today: i started using this new journal software!
+`journal Today i started using this new journal software!
 It works really good.`

 Add entry for yesterday:

-`journal --add yesterday: Dear diary, today i studied so much...`
+`journal --add yesterday Dear diary, today i studied so much...`

-`journal yesterday: Dear diary, today i studied so much...`
+`journal yesterday Dear diary, today i studied so much...`

 Add entry for arbitrary date: